joshl26/portfolio-2024/README.md

   </a>
 </p>

 This portfolio site was created to showcase the programming abilities of Josh Lehman.
-It was designed and coded from scratch utilizing the latest tech in React and ThreeJS.
+It was designed and coded from scratch utilizing TypeScript and NextJS.

 ## Technologies Utilized